avidbots/flatland/docs/overview.rst

 * **Footprint**: A footprint defines the actual physical size, shape, and material properties.
 It manages physical properties such as density and friction.
 It is contiguous.
-The concept is equivalent to a Fixture in Box2D physics engine.
+The concept maps to a Shape in Box2D 3.1;
+  Flatland's plugin API still exposes a compatibility fixture.

 * **Joint**: A joint is used to connect two pieces of bodies.
 It defines additional constraints on how the two bodies must interact with each other.
 The concept is